borntofrappe/game-development/Practice/Pong AI/README.md

 - the winner takes double the points if it was **not** chosen

-- you win if, by the end of the game, you've chosen the right side more often than not
+- game ends at 5

-- game ends at 8
+- you are notified of how many times you supported the victor

 ## Dev notes